Promising, But Killing: Why Our Impatience is Sabotaging Our Success

 Yes...
 There is something that when given to man... looks good and promising but it makes man impatient...
 HOPE.

 We're not talking about healthy optimism.
-We're talking about a kind of frantic, unrealistic hope that makes us demand the payoff before we’ve even completed the work.
+We're discussing a kind of frantic, unrealistic hope that makes us demand the payoff before we’ve even completed the work.

-* The Biblical Parallel: "Satan gave man hope for a privilege to know between God and Evil after eating the fruit."
-This hope for a quick, God-like knowledge made man fatally impatient.
+The Biblical Parallel: "Satan gave man hope for a privilege to know between God and Evil after eating the fruit."
+This hope for quick, God-like knowledge made man fatally impatient.

-In business and life, the "light" is the success story, the millionaire mentor, the overnight viral hit.
+In business and life, the "light" is the success story, the millionaire mentor, or the overnight viral hit.
 This glimpse of what could be makes us look at the arduous, daily work as an unacceptable delay.
-It makes us rush the process, cut corners, and ultimately, crash.
+It makes us rush the process, cut corners, and ultimately crash.

 We become "Damn impatient."